tuoharju/Documents/SecurityPolicy.md

 The delivery servers (3) are also located in the United States and are a combination of hosted servers and ones that are managed by Mandrill in a secure facility.

 Amazon AWS Identity and Access Management is used for authentication to AWS-related resources.
-You can read more about Amazon's security policy and practices here: http://aws.amazon.com/security/

 Data may be accessed from Mandrill offices, but is generally not stored there except when transiently stored on individual machines.
-Offices are monitored, and entrances are restricted to authorized personnel, with cameras/CCTV to monitor access as well.

-You can read more about new security developments at Mandrill at http://blog.mandrill.com/security-at-mandrill.html
+You can read more about security developments at Mandrill at http://blog.mandrill.com/security-at-mandrill.html

-We currently use the same API keys for both production and testing.
-If keys need to be revoked, they must

-1. be deleted in Mandrill panel
-2. new keys must be created in panel
-3. keys must be updated (e.g. FloMembers main configuration file)

-For more information on Mandrill API keys security, see https://kb.mailchimp.com/integrations/api-integrations/about-api-keys

 ### Maventa